Category Archives: Martin Scorsese Films

 One great aspect of Taxi Driver is the insanely good performance by De Niro.
 Along with the later role of Jake LaMotta in Raging Bull, that and his role of Travis Bickle are my two favorite roles of his.
 With Bickle, he is unpredictable, on edge, and angry, as De Niro infuses the character with those qualities in a seamless fashion.

-As he teeters on the brink of insanity and ready to snap at any given moment, the character is impossible not to watch with both fear and marvel.
+As he teeters on the brink of insanity and is ready to snap at any given moment, the character is impossible not to watch with both fear and marvel.
 De Niro is that brilliant.

 While not to be outdone by the aforementioned negative and dangerous qualities, Travis also possesses a few benevolent traits making the character complex.
 In large part, this comes into play with the protective nature he develops towards Iris.

-Almost like a big brother/kid sister dynamic, the deranged man treats her with kindness rather than taking advantage of her as he easily could have.
-The diner scene the two actors (De Niro and Foster) share is so rich with interesting dialogue and bonds the characters together.
+Almost like a big brother/kid-sister dynamic, the deranged man treats her with kindness rather than taking advantage of her as he easily could have.
+The diner scene the two actors (De Niro and Foster) share is rich with interesting dialogue and bonds the characters together.

-Travis also harbors love and hate emotions towards Betsy (Cybill Shepherd).
-As she is a political volunteer for a potential presidential candidate, Travis first encounters her by way of spying on her through large glass windows where she works.
 Coaxing her to accept a date, they have coffee and eventually attend a film together.
 Betsy is offended since the film is pornographic and their date goes south fast.
 After a vicious showdown between the pair at the campaign office, Travis goes off the deep end and plots revenge.

 The gritty atmospheric approach that Scorsese provides when filming Taxi Driver is an enormous highlight of the film.
 Dingy, dark, and dangerous, the director creates ample scenes showing just how seedy New York City was in the 1970s.

 Working the night shift, sure to bring out the rancid and most decaying elements of the city, Travis experiences many cretins and undesirables in his work- and arguably is one of them!
-Many scenes feature the notorious 42nd street and its accompanying porn theaters that made New York City famous (or infamous!) at the time.
+Many scenes feature the notorious 42nd Street and its accompanying porn theaters that made New York City famous (or infamous!) at the time.

 In one of the film’s most frightening (and best) scenes, Travis can get his hands on a gun.
-He practices drawing his weapon in the mirror repeatedly uttering the famous line “you talkin’ to me?” as we wonder if he will pull the trigger.
-The scene is fraught with cerebral tension and quite frightening.
-Later, when Travis shaves his head and brandishes a mohawk, his new look is downright terrifying.
+He practices drawing his weapon in the mirror repeatedly uttering the famous line “You talkin’ to me?” as we wonder if he will pull the trigger.

-Scorsese creates a dark world that is enriched by his incredible cinematography and astounding representation of interesting characters in dangerous and unstable times.
 Taxi Driver (1976) is a treasure to watch closely and appreciate as a timeless piece of art.
-Instead of decaying in the vaults of cinema.
-Taxi Driver is a film that gets better and better with age.
+Instead of decaying in the vaults of cinema, the film gets better and better with age.

 Oscar Nominations: Best Picture, Best Actor-Robert De Niro, Best Supporting Actress-Jodie Foster, Best Original Score